Skip to main content

 Four Corners and Chaco Canyon Archaeology

 Chaco Culture National Historical Park and Aztec Ruins National Monument sit in San Juan County, and the scholarly literature surrounding them is extensive and deeply collected.
 Reports from the Hyde Exploring Expedition of the 1890s and 1900s, publications from the American Museum of Natural History's Chaco work, National Geographic Society expedition reports, and the multi-volume output of the Chaco Project from the 1970s and 1980s are all sought by archaeologists, universities, and serious collectors.
 Anna Sofaer's work on Chaco astronomical alignments, site-specific survey reports, and conference proceedings from the Chaco Symposia circulated in limited runs and are now difficult to source.
-I also buy Mesa Verde and Four Corners regional archaeology broadly — the Anasazi and Ancestral Puebloan literature is a deep category with engaged collectors worldwide.
+I also take Mesa Verde and Four Corners regional archaeology broadly — the Anasazi and Ancestral Puebloan literature is a deep category with engaged collectors worldwide.

 Trading Post History and Culture

 The trading post era shaped the economy and culture of the Four Corners for over a century, and the history of that system has generated a body of literature that's actively collected.
 Works on Hubbell Trading Post and Juan Lorenzo Hubbell, the Wetherill family's trading operations at Chaco and Kayenta, the Foutz Trading Post, and the broader history of Southwest trading are sought by institutions and private collectors.
 Frank McNitt's The Indian Traders, Gillmor and Wetherill's Traders to the Navajos, and Price histories of specific trading families are standout titles.
-I also buy the working reference books that traders used — rug pattern identification guides, hallmark directories for Navajo and Pueblo silver, pottery identification manuals — which have value both as reference tools and as artifacts of the trading post era itself.
+I also take the working reference books that traders used — rug pattern identification guides, hallmark directories for Navajo and Pueblo silver, pottery identification manuals — which have value both as reference tools and as artifacts of the trading post era itself.

 BLM, Public Lands, and Natural Resource Management

 The Bureau of Land Management's Farmington Field Office manages millions of acres of public land in the San Juan Basin, and the professional literature surrounding public lands management, range science, energy development on federal land, and environmental impact assessment accumulates in the libraries of the professionals who work in those fields.
 Range management texts, BLM and Forest Service planning documents, environmental assessment reports from the San Juan Basin coal and gas development era, and natural resource policy literature all have specialized buyers.
-I also buy the broader outdoor recreation and natural history literature about the Colorado Plateau — a region that has generated significant nature writing and exploration literature.
+I also take the broader outdoor recreation and natural history literature about the Colorado Plateau — a region that has generated significant nature writing and exploration literature.

 San Juan River Fishing and Four Corners Outdoor Recreation

 The San Juan River below Navajo Dam is one of the premier tailwater trout fisheries in the country, and it has attracted serious fly fishers and their libraries for decades.
 Early San Juan fishing guides, national tailwater literature, Colorado Plateau hiking and canyon guides, and natural history writing about the Four Corners region all carry collector value.
 The outdoor recreation libraries of longtime Farmington residents often contain out-of-print guides and natural history titles that are now actively sought by the outdoor publishing community and collectors of outdoor literature.
-I also buy hunting and fishing literature specific to the San Juan Basin, including New Mexico Department of Game and Fish publications and regional hunting guides.
+I also take hunting and fishing literature specific to the San Juan Basin, including New Mexico Department of Game and Fish publications and regional hunting guides.

 Tony Hillerman and Southwest Mystery

 Tony Hillerman set many of his Jim Chee and Joe Leaphorn mysteries in the Navajo Nation and the Four Corners region, and the Farmington area appears throughout his work.
 First editions of Hillerman's Navajo mysteries carry consistent collector value, with early titles in fine condition reaching the mid three figures.
 Signed copies are actively sought, and first printings are distinguishable from later printings if you know what to look for.
-I also buy the broader Southwest mystery and regional fiction category — authors like Anne Hillerman, who continued her father's series, and writers who've followed Hillerman's path through the Four Corners landscape.
+I also take the broader Southwest mystery and regional fiction category — authors like Anne Hillerman, who continued her father's series, and writers who've followed Hillerman's path through the Four Corners landscape.
 See my Tony Hillerman collecting guide for more detail on what's valuable and what's not.

 Farming, Ranching, and San Juan Valley Agriculture

 Before the oil boom transformed the economy, the San Juan Valley was prime agricultural land — apple orchards, alfalfa, farming families who'd been there for generations.
 The agricultural literature of the region includes farm management texts, irrigation engineering manuals for the San Juan project, and the practical books that farming families accumulated over the course of the twentieth century.
-I also buy the broader Southwest ranching and agriculture literature — range management, livestock breeding, water rights law — which has an active collector base among Western history scholars and agricultural professionals.
+I also take the broader Southwest ranching and agriculture literature — range management, livestock breeding, water rights law — which has an active collector base among Western history scholars and agricultural professionals.

-Ready to Sell Your Farmington Books?
+Ready to Sell or Donate Your Farmington Books?

-Call or Text 702-496-4214
+Call or Text 505-250-3804

 Or text photos of your collection for a quick preliminary assessment.

-How It Works: Selling Books from Farmington
+How It Works: Sorting Out Your Farmington Books

 1

-Call or Text 702-496-4214
+Call or Text 505-250-3804

 2